wavefrontHQ/docs/pages/doc/logging_logs_settings.md

 If your metrics and logs use different tags, follow these steps to create a map between the tags:

 1. From the gear icon <i class="fa fa-cog"></i> on the toolbar, select **Organization Settings**.
-1. Click **+ Map Metrics Tags to Log Tags**.
+1. Click **Map Metrics Tags to Log Tags**.
-1. Select the metrics tags you want to map from the dropdown list.
+1. Select the metrics tags you want to map from the drop-down list.
 1. Click **Choose tags** and select the tag you want to map with the trace tag.
 1. Click **Save**.